-The spatial distribution of the strongest model events in variant 5.1 (Fig. 16), being slightly different from the distributions obtained earlier (Figs. 11 and 14), nevertheless reveals an additional similarity with observed seismicity (Fig. 10), consisting in the occurrence of strong events on the north boundary India/Eurasia.
-It should be noted that the improvement of the model distribution takes place not due to matching faults parameters (which are the same for all experiments, see Tab.
+The spatial distribution of the strongest model events in variant 5.1 (Fig. 17), being slightly different from the distributions obtained earlier (Figs. 12 and 15), nevertheless reveals an additional similarity with observed seismicity (Fig. 11), consisting in the occurrence of strong events on the north boundary India/Eurasia.
+It should be noted that the improvement of the model distribution (as well as of other properties of the synthetic seismicity) takes place not due to matching faults parameters (which are the same for all experiments, see Tab.
 1) but as a consequence of the development of the model.

-Figure 16: Epicenters of strongest earthquakes with $M \ge 7.0$, modification with varying depth, variant 5.1 from Tab.
+Figure 17: Epicenters of strongest earthquakes with $M \ge 7.0$, modification with varying depth, variant 5.1 from Tab.
 3.

-As to the spatial distribution of model events, note that, in the best variants for all the modifications, the most important patterns of global seismicity are reflected, namely: a) two large seismic belts, the circum-Pacific and Alpine-Himalayan (the first is more well-defined), where most of the strong earthquakes occur; b) extensive, but less pronounced seismicity at mid-oceanic ridges; c) increased seismic activity associated with triple junctions of plate boundaries.
+As to the spatial distribution of model events, note that, in the best variants for all the modifications, the most important patterns of global seismicity are reflected, namely: a) two main seismic belts, the Circum-Pacific and Alpine-Himalayan (the first is more pronounced), where most of the strong earthquakes occur; b) extensive, but less pronounced seismicity at mid-oceanic ridges; c) increased seismic activity associated with triple junctions of plate boundaries; d) the strongest events in the model occur at the same plate boundaries as in reality.
 At the same time, the absence of earthquakes in oceanic rift zones in the model is related to parameter fitting.
 At the current stage of investigations, an intensive quantitative study of the real and model distributions seems to be possible, but not productive because firstly, observed seismicity is rather weak on many parts of plate boundaries (due to the relative smallness of the observation interval), and secondly, the range of model magnitudes is too narrow and does not correspond to the real one.
 To find adequate correspondence between model and real magnitudes is the subject of a separate investigation, because this correspondence may be different in different seismic regions.